maikvandergaag/msft-extensions/azuredevops/powerbiactions-new/readme.md

-Power BI Actions is a Build and Release Task for Azure Pipelines.
-With this tasks you can automate specific tasks within Power BI.
+Power BI Actions is a task for Azure Pipelines.
+With this tasks you can automate specific tasks for Power BI.

-The following tasks can be automated when using this extension:
+The following tasks can be automated by using this extension:
 * Upload / Import Power BI dashboard (pbix file).
 * Create a Power BI workspace.
 * Remove a Power BI workspace.